curtisqt30/Enterprise-Identity-and-Security-Lab/docs/tickets/TKT-001-Password-Reset.md

 | **Priority** | Medium |
 | **Technician** | Curtis |

+## Issue Description
+User reported they are unable to log in to their workstation.
+They believe they have forgotten their password after returning from the weekend.

 ## Troubleshooting Steps Taken
 1.  **Verified User Identity:** Confirmed request came from the valid user.
 2.  **Checked Account Status:** Used Active Directory Users & Computers (ADUC) to check user object `d.finance`.